Milosz11/Milosz11/README.md

 👀 - I love to rollerblade, stargaze, swim, play videogames, learn cool things, and talk about science-y stuff.

-🌱 - I’m currently learning how to host websites and make them look awesome!
-I am also practicing game dev with Unity.
+🌱 - I’m currently learning about game dev and web dev.

 💞️ - I’m looking to collaborate on anything beginner or intermediate-friendly.